Author: Louis L’Amour

 The only shitty thing about this book is that it ruined me for all other Sacketts.

 I’ve collected the entire series from various thrift stores, and switched back to chronological order.
-So far the other books are all kind of meh – pretty good plots, but the writing isn’t anywhere near as captivating.
+The books are hit and miss – most have pretty good plots, but the writing in at least half of them so far isn’t anywhere near as captivating.

 If you’re going to read just one L’Amour, read Jubal Sackett.